Some thoughts on why we remember the soldiers who lost their lives during the First World War. Plus news of upcoming posts on this topic.

 - A review of the novel The Photographer of the Lost, which is set in Northern France and Belgium 1916-1921, and an interview with author Caroline Scott

-- A review of the book From The Ashes which describes the reconstruction of Flanders Fields
+- A historical walk around Nieuwpoort and a review of the book From The Ashes which describes the reconstruction of Flanders Fields

 - A Quiz on the First World War in Belgium